Virtualmaster/virtualmaster-turnkey-import/README.md

 ### 9 steps to start fully prepared TurnKey image, ready-to-use solution www.turnkeylinux.org!

-The how-to and the script for import **TurnKey Linux** into www.virtualmaster.com.
+How-to and the script for import **TurnKey Linux** into www.virtualmaster.com.

 ## Install